frogman/openshift-cli-cheatsheet/README.md

 ## Managing Projects
 ```
 oc get projects               # list Existing Projects
+oc get project                # Display current project
 oc project myproject          # switch to a project
 oc new-project testlab --display-name='testlab' --description='testlab'
                               # create a new project
 oc delete project testlab     # delete a project
+oc delete all --all           # delete all from a project
 ```
 ## Resources
 ```